interplaynetary/free-association/src/lib/collective.md

 1. **Immediate Opportunity Cost**: Alice allocates 50% of her recognition to phantom collective members, reducing her mutual recognition with real contributors by 50%

-2. **Network Reputation Damage**: When the phantom capacity fails to materialize, multiple people (Bob, Charlie, and others) simultaneously discover Alice's unreliability, creating exponential reputational damage
+2. **Network Reputation Damage**: When Alice's phantom claims receive no provider responses, the network learns that Alice makes worthless collective capacity declarations, reducing future provider willingness to respond to her claims

-This is mathematically elegant because it means the cost of deception scales **faster than the potential benefit**.
+This is mathematically elegant because it means the cost of false declarations scales **faster than any potential benefit**.

 ## The Network Effect Amplification